BIGJRA/BIGJRA.github.io/reborn.md

 Down from here you'll find some stairs leading to some grunts - but there is a secret passageway hidden to the left behind a tree.
 Follow this path to get a hidden *Revive* as well as an egg.
 When it hatches it will be **Deerling**, **Skiddo**, **Girafarig**, or **Nincada**, randomly determined.

 Head back down, defeat the grunts, then go down from here.
-You'll find a hidden *Purple Shard* and the *PULSE Readout 5B*.
+You'll find a hidden *Purple Shard* and the **PULSE Readou*t 5B*.

 Head back up, talk to Heather for a heal, then climb the nearby pillar, hop over to the main building, and head in.
 Jump on down.
 Grab a hidden *Red Shard* and *Exp.
 Candy M*.
 Head up for a battle.